ww49/documentation/README.md

 git submodule update --init
 ```

-1. Navigate to the `docs` folder and start the project:
+1. Navigate to the `site` folder and start the project:

 ```
-cd docs
+cd site
 make clean && make preview
 ```
 ## Development

-When editing these files, begin a livereload environment by running `make preview` while in the `./docs/` directory.
+When editing these files, begin a livereload environment by running `make preview` while in the `./site/` directory.

 When editing any css or table of contents organization changes, the livereload environment must be ended and `make clean` run before starting `make preview` again.